Trump impeachment trial: Democrats make final arguments | DW | 11.02.2021

 Michigan attack was 'rehearsal'

-Leading impeachment manager Jaimie Raskin pointed to the April 30th attack on the Michigan state house by right-wing extremists, saying that the later attack on the US Capitol attack had followed the same pattern.
+Impeachment manager Raskin pointed to the April 30th attack on the Michigan state house by right-wing extremists, saying that the attack on the US Capitol attack had followed the same pattern.

 The Michigan mob was a "state-level dress rehearsal" for the attack on the Capitol and a "preview of the coming insurrection."